Master of Composition

 Our Masters programmes are designed to be flexible, ensuring you can shape your studies according to your needs and aspirations.
 A variety of professionally-focussed options in areas including digital musicianship, music education, contemporary music, performance science and project management, help every student develop their interests during their time at the RCM.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
-The RCM’s impressive list of professors includes renowned instrumental and vocal soloists, distinguished repertoire and operatic coaches, prominent composers and conductors, plus principal players in major London orchestras such as the LSO, Philharmonia Orchestra, London Philharmonic Orchestra, BBC Symphony Orchestra and Royal Opera House Orchestra.
-Our world-class professors offer students, not only first-rate teaching, but also mentorship and networking opportunities.
+The RCM’s impressive list of professors includes renowned instrumental and vocal soloists, distinguished repertoire and operatic coaches, prominent composers and conductors, plus principal players in major London orchestras such as the as the London Symphony Orchestra, Philharmonia Orchestra, London Philharmonic Orchestra, BBC Symphony Orchestra and Royal Opera House Orchestra.
+Our world-class professors offer students not only first-rate teaching, but also mentorship and networking opportunities.

 All principal studies are delivered through a combination of one-to-one tuition complemented by performance classes, workshops, masterclasses, lessons from visiting professors, ensemble activities, seminars and lecture series as appropriate.

 The RCM welcomes applications from students wishing to study on a part-time basis.
 For part-time study, the equivalent 240 credits are studied over three academic years.
 Optional modules can be selected to complement other professional endeavours and developmental goals, alongside Principal Study performance and the full range of performance opportunities and faculty-based activities.
 Part-time applicants should apply for the programme as for full-time study and advise the RCM Admissions team of their intention to study on a part-time basis.
 Entry requirements for part-time applicants are as for full-time study.